 All available horses are current on vaccines, Coggins, de-wormer and hoof trims.
 The adopter will be responsible for obtaining all future care needed by the animal.
 We can provide the registration papers for each horse adopted, and you can transfer ownership into your name at your cost.
 If you adopt a pregnant mare, the FORMER OWNER represents that the foals may be registered with APHA.
 It was her responsibility to file a thorough Stallion Breeding Report for each potential sire, but since she could not afford to do, Pegasus has filed on her behalf.
 The former owner has informed us that she will do what is necessary to allow you to register your foal.
 The Pegasus Project submitted samples for DNA analysis on the three stallions identified by the former owner as the potential sires as required by APHA.
 That information is now on file with APHA.
 It will be the responsibility of the adopter to register the foal and pay any fees associated with any further testing and registration.

-Just two horses remain in need of adoption.
+Other than the former stallions in training, just two horses remain in need of adoption.
 They are Winona numbers 11 & 14 (Lilly & Stormy).
 Lilly and Stormy are currently under our care at the Pegasus Ranch.
 We have vaccinated, dewormed, trimmed and drawn Coggins on these two horses, and they are ready for adoption!

 The forms for adoption (Application, Contract & Requirements) are posted below.
 Please print, fill out and email your application to email@example.com.
 In lieu of an adoption fee, we are asking each potential adopter to indicate an amount he/she will donate to The Pegasus Project at the time of adoption.
 All funds generated through these donations will go directly to covering Pegasus' costs in caring for this herd.
 We will review all applications and award the horse to the applicant who appears to be the best fit.
 All applicants will be screened to ensure that the horses are going to a proper and loving home with references checked.
 It is our MISSION to make sure each and every horse is safe.
 Horse traders and kill buyers need not apply.